 People have asked me if they really need a throttle body service.
 I have touched on this subject in past articles but today I will go a little more in-depth.
 In my opinion dealership service departments and auto repair centers are recommending this service way too much.
 When I took my car in for the Cadillac recall the service adviser told me I needed one.

 The correct answer to this question is they removed the air intake hose and performed a visual inspection.
 Or they scanned the vehicle and monitored the IAC (Idle air control motor) steps at base idle.
-If they did not do this I would not purchase the service or at least seek out a second opinion.
+If they didn’t do this I would not purchase the service or at least seek out a second opinion.

-What does a throttle body do?
+What does a Throttle Body Do

 The throttle body allows the driver to control the speed of the engine by controlling the amount of air that enters it.
 The driver pushes on the gas pedal and in the old days the cable would pull on the butterfly inside the throttle body assembly.
 Nowadays most of these throttle systems are what they call drive by wire.

 You can ask Toyota engineers for more details on the system but Basically this means that your gas pedal is now a sensor that sends a signal to the throttle body about how far to open the throttle plate.
-Each type of throttle body assembly is designed to allow a certain amount of air to pass through it with a particular amount of throttle plate opening.
+Each type of throttle assembly is designed to allow a certain amount of air to pass through it with a particular amount of throttle plate opening.

 The IAC valve can be monitored on an automotive scan tool as mentioned above.
 How far the valve is opened is counted in steps.
-The dirtier the throttle body the more steps are required by the IAC valve to maintain engine idle.
+The dirtier the throttle the more steps are required by the IAC valve to maintain engine idle.

-How to service the throttle body
+How to Service the Throttle Body

 Modern vehicles are better equipped to compensate for a throttle body that is becoming dirty.
 So in my opinion the newer your vehicle and the lower your actual mileage, the less likely you need this service.
 On the flip side of this if you have a 1995 vehicle with 125,000 miles on it and you have never cleaned the throttle body I could just about guarantee that you need a throttle body service.